Key Points

 Technical approaches drawn from industrial engineering provide detailed and consistent methods for organizational change management.
 They are often systematic approaches or continuous improvement efforts focused on improving the quality or efficiency of current processes.

-First, many of these methods focus on "defining the problem" as an initial step.
+Many of these methods focus on "defining the problem" as an initial step.
 This sets these apart from other organizational change approaches, which do not address that essential aspect of change explicitly.

-However, not all organizational changes are planned or involve predictable or controllable processes.
+Not all organizational changes are planned or involve predictable or controllable processes.
 Some organizational changes demand more flexible and creative approaches to managing change.

-Examples —Systematic Approaches to Change
+Examples of Systematic Approaches to Change

 Lean Six Sigma